Bed bug treatment costs an average of $2,500

 Freezing | $3–$6 |

-Heat treatment is a highly effective method for eradicating bed bugs, ranging from $1 to $3 per square foot with each treatment.
+Heat treatment is a highly effective method for eradicating bed bugs, ranging from $1 to $3 per square foot per treatment.
 This chemical-free method involves pumping hot air into infested spaces to raise the temperature to 120 degrees, which immediately kills exposed bed bugs at all life stages.

-Without chemical treatment, however, this thermal method doesn’t account for straggler bed bugs so it doesn’t offer guaranteed prevention of re-infestation.
+Without chemical treatment, however, this thermal method doesn’t account for straggler bed bugs, so it doesn’t guarantee against re-infestation.
 Exterminators often pair heat treatments with chemical treatments as a comprehensive preventative measure or arrange for multiple heat treatments to eventually catch each bug.
 In other words, the low cost per square foot doesn’t reflect the total costs of multiple or combined treatments.

-Costing between $4 and $8 per square foot, fumigation can kill 100% of bed bugs, plus every other living organism in its treatment area.
+Fumigation, costing between $4 and $8 per square foot, can kill 100% of bed bugs and every other living organism in its treatment area.
 Generally reserved as a last resort when other methods are ineffective or for buildings with severe infestations, fumigation involves sealing the structure with a tent and introducing a concentrated gas.
 This method addresses bed bugs everywhere, whether in the surrounding soil, under your foundation, or in your walls.

 Exterminators flush the gas out with clean air after about 48 hours.
-Your household, including all pets, must find other accommodations during this period, potentially adding to costs for hotel stays.
+All members of your household, including pets, must find other accommodations during this period, potentially adding to your total cost if you need to stay in a hotel.

 Like heat treatments, steam treatments for bed bugs use high heat and range from $2 to $7.50 per square foot.
 Steam efficiently permeates furniture, carpets, bedding, and other materials to eradicate bed bugs inside, effectively reaching bed bugs in hidden places without damaging your belongings.
 Similarly to heat, steam treatments may need to be repeated or paired with other treatments to fully exterminate bed bugs.

 Freezing is a chemical-free bed bug treatment that averages between $3 and $6 per square foot.
-Professional freezing treatments involve using carbon dioxide crystals to spray infested areas and lower the temperature enough, about freezing level or lower, for several hours to kill bed bugs and eggs.
+Professional freezing treatments involve using carbon dioxide crystals to spray infested areas and lower the temperature to freezing level or lower for several hours to kill bed bugs and eggs.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.